Spotlight: Rachmaninoff’s “Ne poy, krasavitsa”

 It seems odd that she (as either a soprano or mezzo usually interprets the song, here we shall refer to the singer as a lady) should make this request since she is singing herself.
 Then the singer makes clear what precisely is unwelcome: “Ty pesen Gruzii pechalnoy” — “these Georgian songs so sad.”
 It is sung with the heaviness and slowness of a confession.
 The sensitivity of the words “these Georgian songs” is made bolder by the absence of the piano, until a gentle upwards scale prompts the soft, almost timid utterance of “so sad.”

-But now she sings it— not note-for-note, but certainly the same melody.
+Up until now, the singer has not followed the gentle, melancholy melody that the piano began with, but now she sings it— not note-for-note, but certainly the same melody.
 “Napominayut mne one/Druguyu zhizn’ i bereg dalnyy.”
 They (the songs) remind me/Of another life and a distant shore.

+Now we are given a reason for her averseness to the Georgian songs.
+But what is that melody, and why does she only now sing it, instead of from the beginning?
 I have my theory; you may have yours, and I am eager to hear it, so don’t hesitate to share in the comments.
 My theory is that the piano’s longing melody is one of the very Georgian songs that the singer is averse to.
-Perhaps the piano represents, although perhaps not for all of the song, the krasavitsa.
+Perhaps the piano represents, although not for all of the song, the krasavitsa.

 Then, I hear you ask, why would our singer be adding to her own sorrows by taking the melody up herself?
 Maybe, as she speaks of her “distant shore,” she unconsciously lapses into its songs.
 Or maybe, as she indulges herself in memories, she indulges her yearning with the melody.